 Transgenic crops for production of antibodies, viral antigens and peptide hormones in plants, Edible vaccines and Nutraceuticals.
 Plant Biotechnology for biofuels.
+Case studies pertinent to Indian scenario

 - Explain the basics of animal cell culture and plant tissue culture - Outline the concept of biosafety and ethics - Apply the methods to prepare media for cell culture - Carry out the different test to study the characteristics of cell - Apply the methods to prepare media for plant tissue culture - Develop the plants through the process of regeneration